junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

   Client gradient into field elements {{float-to-field}}, and encoding the results for L2-norm check {{l2-norm-check}}, by computing the bit representation of the squared L2-norm, modulo `q`, of the encoded gradient.
-  The result of this step allows Aggregators to check the squared L2-norm of the Client's gradient, modulo `q`, falls in the desired range of `[0, encoded_sq_norm_bound]`.
+  The result of this step allows Aggregators to check the squared L2-norm of the Client's gradient, modulo `q`, falls in the desired range of `[0, sq_norm_bound]`.
 * {{encode-wr-check}} involves encoding the results of running wraparound checks
   {{run-wr-check}}, based on the encoded gradient from the previous step, and the random vectors derived from a short, random seed using an XOF.
 The result